 Every woman in 'Christendom' wanted them and that included the wives of those Lords.

 I kept a dozen of them myself since they were as good as gold, which nobody had.
-It was a perk at the theater and of working with those same seamstresses.
+It was a perk at the theater and of working with the same seamstresses.

 These petticoats were the best and the most comfortable and the most figure enhancing petticoats on the face of the earth.
 They were the best because they never came apart, they never pinched and they never exposed the wrong parts when bending over.
 A woman could wear one and safely ride a horse all day without tearing, the seam splitting, it riding up or it ever bunching.
-They were the most comfortable petticoats that were made then or would be made for at least the next two hundred years.
-They were even more comfortable than the loose sleeping gowns (so she is known to sometimes even wear her clothes for days).
+They were the most comfortable petticoats that were made then or would be made for at least another two hundred years.
+They were even more comfortable than the loose sleeping gowns (so she is known to sometimes wear her clothes for days).
 As far as figure enhancing aspects?
-Just take a look at her in those paintings and those petticoats were made in a way that by loosening one thread when a woman bent over the right part would be exposed and it would be perfectly framed for just the right amount of time.
+Just take a look at her in those paintings.
+She made her petticoats in a way that by loosening one thread when a woman bent over the right part would be exposed and it would be perfectly framed for just the right amount of time.
 They were the best.

-No. Why, does it sound like I was selling them?
+Why, does it sound like I was selling them?
 OK only a few and only in France, three to five a week is all I sent over and the girl started stitching mid channel.
 She had the hems stitched up and the emblems turned around by the time the boat docked in France.
-And no, I still don't know how those ended up in Yorkshire, if I did I would have told you 400 years ago.
+And no, I still don't know how three of them ended up in Yorkshire, if I did then I would have told you 400 years ago.

 Some of the Lords told their women the strange thing the Queen said that day.
 When they saw their women's faces go ashen they knew they were about to be put in chains but they did not know why.

-A 'petticoat' meant a prostitute or a courtesan in upper class England but I think it was also slang term in Italy and in France.
-A woman's fate at that time was determined by the men she knew and a woman was held far less responsible for becoming a prostitute than the men who knew her.
-To the rulers of Europe who were all relatives of Queen Elizabeth, for her to sell retail, was considered worse than commoner becoming a prostitute and the Lords of England would have been punished for allowing to happen.
+A 'petticoat' was slang for a prostitute or a courtesan in upper class England and I think also in Italy and in France.
+A woman's fate at that time was determined by the men she knew and a woman was held far less responsible for becoming a prostitute than the men who knew and were supposed to protect her.
+To the rulers of Europe who were all relatives of Queen Elizabeth, for a queen to have to sell her clothes, was considered worse than a commoner becoming a prostitute.
+The Lords of England would have been punished for allowing it to happen.

 The Lords thought they had some kind of hold over Elizabeth but they never had any hold over her whatsoever.
-She didn't wantr the job of Queen anyway.
-She only did it for the people who loved her.
+She didn't want the job of Queen anyway.
+She only did it because of her love for the people.
 She never thought she would end up becoming the queen.
-She had been forth on the list for succession (counting Mary Queen of Scots) and was very happy being a student and the worlds first 'geek'.
+She had been forth on the list for succession (fifth counting Mary of Scotland) and was very happy being a student and the worlds first 'geek'.

 Then her brother Edward threw her in prison for awhile and then her sister Mary did it for a year and also threatened to kill her so Elizabeth didn't want anything to do with that Royal mess but the Lords didn't want another intolerant Catholic (Mary Queen of Scots) after Bloody Mary and Elizabeth loved her people so there she was, they made her the Queen.

-Then because of her, after eight years of total prosperity like the English had never known before the Lords were demanding that she have babies and she felt like a cow on a rope which they thought they owned.
-They hadn't been able to afford cows before she came to the throne.
+Then because of her, after eight years of total prosperity like the English had never known the Lords were demanding that she have babies and she felt like a cow on a rope which they thought they had in hand.
+They hadn't even been able to afford cows before she came to the throne.
 She was making the country stable for the first time in centuries and making them riches like they never even knew existed.

 They were not used to owning so much.
 They also had not the time to learn to discriminate between her and the cows she had provided them.
 So they treated her like one of the cows and demanded she get pregnant so they could be certain of keeping those cows after she died or after they assassinated her.
 They were being highly disrespectful to involve themselves in her personal life at all.

 To compound matters the women knew that their men were way out of line and some impossibly out of line and so the women told the Lords to mind their own business.
 They were very unjust and unfeeling toward her.
-This is why Elizabeth stated the information in such a way that it would be a mystery to the Lords and then they woule have to ask the Lady's who would then explain it to the lords.
+This is why Elizabeth stated the information in such a way that it would be a mystery to the Lords.
+They had to ask the Ladies who then explained it to them.

-Then the ladies explained a few other things to the men and then they figured out if they want to stay married to the Lords or not.
+Then the ladies explained a few other things to the men and then they had to figure out if they wanted to stay married to the Lords or not.